 CoastFIRE – Similar to BaristaFIRE, but you’ll have enough money invested at an early age, that you no longer need to invest because the power of compounding will cover your lifestyle.

-How the F.I.R.E movement works
+How does the F.I.R.E movement work?

 Make a plan to reach your goals